JWA List

 JWA List (Liste JWA, JWA), also known as JWA – Wirth Anderlan, is a right-wing populist and separatist political party active in South Tyrol, Italy.
 The party has the aim of representing the German-speaking minority, holds an Eurosceptic stance, opposes immigration, and is involved in anti-vaccine activism.
-The party's founder and leader is Jürgen Wirth Anderlan, former Südtiroler Schützenbund captain.
+The party's founder and leader is Jürgen Wirth Anderlan, a former Südtiroler Schützenbund captain.

 History

-The JWA List was founded by Jürgen Wirth Anderlan in July 2023 with the aim of running in the 2023 provincial election.
+The JWA List was founded by Anderlan in July 2023 with the aim of running in the 2023 provincial election.
 JWA ran on a right-wing platform, especially opposing immigration and advocating for the separation of South Tyrol from Italy.

-In the election, the party took 5.9% of the vote, fending off competition from the alike anti-vaccine Vita, becoming the province's fifth largest party, surpassing the established right-wing Die Freiheitlichen and electing two councilors, Anderlan and SVP-dissident Andreas Colli.
+In the election, the party took 5.9% of the vote, fending off competition from the fellow anti-vaccine grouping Vita, becoming the province's fifth largest party, surpassing the established right-wing Die Freiheitlichen and electing two councilors, Anderlan and SVP dissident Andreas Colli.

 In October 2024 Colli left the party and launched the alternative Us Citizens (WB).